-4 Global Evaluation with Native GOSAT Retrievals
+4 Global evaluation with native GOSAT retrievals

 For evaluation on the global scale, we take XCO2 from native GOSAT retrievals as the reference.
-The SWIR-1 and SWIR-2 retrievals are discussed for resolving powers of 1,200 and 1,600, respectively.
-We subtract the overall biases found by the TCCON analysis from all XCO2 retrievals discussed here (-3.6 ppm, 2.49 ppm and 1.04 ppm for the native, SWIR-1 and SWIR-2 configurations, respectively).
+The SWIR-1 and SWIR-2 retrievals are discussed for resolving powers of 1200 and 1600, respectively.
+We subtract the overall biases found by the TCCON analysis from all XCO2 retrievals discussed here (-3.6, 2.49 and 1.04 ppm for the native, SWIR-1 and SWIR-2 configurations, respectively).

-Fig. 7 shows the correlations of the SWIR-1 and SWIR-2 configurations with the native GOSAT retrievals.
-The standard deviations of the differences to native GOSAT ("scatter") amount to 2.85 ppm and 2.69 ppm for SWIR-1 and SWIR-2, respectively, while correlation coefficients are 0.90 for both SWIR configurations.
-Although the overall biases with respect to TCCON have been subtracted, the global analysis (containing many more data than the TCCON analysis and even glint spectra) yields non-vanishing mean differences ("bias") of 0.59 ppm for SWIR-1 and -0.29 ppm for SWIR-2 with respect to native GOSAT, presumably as a consequence of an uneven distribution of TCCON sites around the globe.
-Figure 8 resolves bias and scatter of the SWIR configurations in geographic latitude and season.
-Figure 8 (upper panels) illustrates that SWIR-1 bias and
+Figure 7 shows the correlations of the SWIR-1 and SWIR-2 configurations with the native GOSAT retrievals.
+The standard deviations of the differences to native GOSAT (scatter) amount to 2.85 and 2.69 ppm for SWIR-1 and SWIR-2, respectively, while correlation coefficients are 0.90 for both SWIR configurations.
+Although the overall biases with respect to TCCON have been subtracted, the global analysis (containing many more data than the TCCON analysis and even glint spectra) yields non-vanishing mean differences (bias) of 0.59 ppm for SWIR-1 and -0.29 ppm for SWIR-2 with respect to native GOSAT, presumably as a consequence of an uneven distribution of TCCON sites around